 - Time on stage is limited to 60 seconds.

-- The only person able to speak from the stage is the MC.
-He will be happy to work with you in reading a short script or may interact with you upon request.
+- The only person able to speak from the stage is the Emcee, who will be happy to work with you in reading a short script or may interact with you upon request.

 - Each person may appear only once as an entrant on stage, except for parent-child costuming.
 Adults may appear as part of or supporting a child costume in addition to their own entry.